Average Kitten Insurance Cost (2026 Report)

 How We Calculated Average Kitten Insurance Costs

-Our published averages represent modeled premiums for standardized kitten profiles and were calculated in two ways:
+Our published averages reflect modeled premiums for standardized kitten profiles, calculated using two methods:

 • National benchmark average: The monthly national average reflects the modeled premium for a Ragdoll kitten under 1 year old across all states in our dataset using the baseline policy parameters.